Starting with Jump Desktop Connect 6.7.42 you can now run on-premise, high availability relay servers.

 Running a Relay Service Behind a NAT

 It's possible to run the relay service behind a NAT using port forwarding.
-Make sure the NAT is configured to forward UDP traffic on the external port to your relay server's internal IP address.
-For example if your relay server is running on internal IP: 192.168.2.10 and port 5000, then create the following port forwarding rule on your router or NAT:
+Make sure the NAT is configured to forward UDP traffic on the external and connections ports to your relay server's internal IP address.
+For example if your relay server is running on internal IP: 192.168.2.10 and port 3478, then create the following port forwarding rule on your router or NAT:

 External Protocol: UDP